-- We strongly advise you not to travel to Libya due to the high threat of terrorist attack, the ongoing threat of kidnapping and the unpredictable security situation throughout the country.
+- We strongly advise you not to travel to Libya due to the ongoing fighting and deteriorating security situation throughout the country.

-- The Australian Consulate-General in Tripoli is closed until further notice.
-Australians in Libya who require consular assistance should contact the Department of Foreign Affairs and Trade’s 24-hour Consular Operations Centre on +61 2 62613305 or the Australian Embassy in Rome on +39 06 85 2721 (see under Where to get help for details).
+- Australians in Libya who require assistance to depart should contact the Department of Foreign Affairs and Trade’s 24-hour Consular Operations Centre on +61 2 62613305 or the Australian Embassy in Rome on +39 06 85 2721 (see under Where to get help).

-- Against this background, you should be aware that the Australian government’s ability to provide consular assistance to Australians in Libya remains extremely limited.
+- Almost all diplomatic missions and international organisations have withdrawn staff from Libya due to security concerns.
+You should be aware that the Australian government’s ability to provide consular assistance to Australians in Libya remains extremely limited.

 - Be a smart traveller.
 Before heading overseas: